 Both touch and tackle formats are available to any team registered in current midweek competitions at no extra cost.
 A great way to test your skills against teams from other centres and make new friends.

 AFL 9s Tournament days are FREE and are also a great way for new teams to be introduced to the sport.
-Orientation grades are in place for the one day tournaments to ensure there is every opportunity to have fun whilst learning the skills of a new game.Register your interest for AFL 9s Play AFL Community Centre Locations
+Orientation grades are in place for the one day tournaments to ensure there is every opportunity to have fun whilst learning the skills of a new game.Register now for AFL 9s Play AFL Club Locations

 You must log in to post a comment.